How Do I Continue Socializing My Puppy With Other Dogs?

 Choosing the Right Environment

 When socializing your puppy with other dogs, it is crucial to choose the right environment for their interactions.
 Avoid overwhelming them with a large crowd of dogs or busy areas where there may be a lot of noise and distractions.
 Instead, opt for quieter environments where there is ample space for the dogs to move around and interact comfortably.
-This could be a spacious backyard, a quiet corner of a park, or a designated area.
+This could be a spacious backyard, a quiet corner of a park, or a designated dog-friendly area.
 By selecting the right environment, you can create a positive and stress-free experience for your puppy as they socialize with other dogs.

 2. Observe Body Language